-The jewellery and 3D design area offers a work friendly environment where students can seek expertise in conceptual and contemporary / traditional skills development.
-The staff within the studio all have contemporary practices and provide an excellent resource base for all students.
+The jewellery and 3D design area offers a work friendly environment where students may seek expertise in conceptual and contemporary / traditional skills development.
+The staff within the studio all have contemporary practices and provide an excellent resource base for students.

 Students are encouraged to work in an investigative manner, exploring the tradition and building a contemporary practice based in knowledge of theory and practice of the past and present.

 The jewellery and 3D studio is equipped with all essential tools for a multitude of processes involved in traditional and contemporary jewellery and object making.
 As a safety conscious studio best work practices are encouraged at all times.

 The painting area is best thought of as the area where staff and students work, rather than as an area where any specific media must be used.
 Each of the professional artists teaching and working here also has experience and proficiencies in additional fields.

 The area actively promotes the growth of individual initiative and the development of inventive strategies through appropriate technical skills across a broad range of related disciplines.
 Students in the workshops frequently combine their material technologies with those taught elsewhere in the Department of Art and the University at large.
 Interpretation and choice of media are open to the inventive strategies of the student.
 The widest possible range of options for experiment and discovery is encouraged.

 Weekly workshops studios are held to cover the various technical and strategic skills most central to painting and printmaking.
 For example: materials and methods in Painting, mark making exercises, observational skills, and colour theory.